fpedd/ees-pees/UserGuide.md

 #### Webots continuous environment
+Run `UseMe/model_training_continuous_world.ipynb` to train a model in Webots continuous environment.
 The setup is similar with the training in Webots grid environment.
 You can follow the guide in Webots grid environment except:
 * `time_steps`, setup the total number of samples to train on.
 It is recommended that you set this parameter to greater than ???, then you will get a relatively stable model.
 * `model_name`, name the model for saving.
 The model will be saved in `UseMe/model/continuous` directory after training complete.